CFP: The question of the child in Merleau-Ponty: readings and developments

 This Call for Papers invites contributions in Italian and English on a wide range of topics related to Maurice Merleau-Ponty's thought on the child, opening up the philosopher's work also in an interdisciplinary sense, conducted in the light of the present.
 Papers dealing with the following topics are particularly welcome:

 The volume will be part of the mappæmundi series published by Ventura Edizioni, with a special contribution by Talia Welsh (University of Alberta, Canada) and edited by Stella Canonico (University of Ferrara, Italy; PUCPR, Brazil).
 Papers should be no longer than 40,000 characters and must be sent to [email protected].
 The deadline for submissions is April 28, 2025.
-For the editorial standards, please visit themappæmundi websites or the link below:
+In order to comply with the established editorial standards, please adhere to the Anglo-Saxon Style.
+All relevant information can be accessed on the mappæmundi websites or via the link below:

 https://drive.google.com/file/d/1mvQdNo5QtWDPrUGcxaekxLkYBUqO6DkD/view